NethunterJack/wonderpush-python-lib/README.md

   - native
 ```

 ### Generalities

+Every call to the Management API needs the application access token, given using the `-a`/`--access-token`.
+You can find it in your dashboard under the _Settings / Configuration_ page, on the _Management API_ tab.

-Every call needs both an access token and a client secret,
+Every call to the REST API needs both an access token and a client secret,
 given using the `-a`/`--access-token` and `-s`/`--client-secret` arguments respectively.

-The only exception to this is the call to get a client access token,
+The only exception to the above is the call to get a client access token,
 which needs both the client id and client secret of your application,
 given using the `-c`/`--client-id` and `-s`/`--client-secret` arguments respectively.

-Specifying an access token a client id when it is not required by the REST end-point you're calling
+Specifying an access token or a client id when it is not required by the REST end-point you're calling
 merely adds it as an extraneous argument.
 Although harmless, this should be avoided.

-The client secret is required to calculate the signature of the request,
+The client secret is required to calculate the signature of requests to the REST API,
 whereas the client id identifies the application for which an access token is to be created,
 and the access token in itself is attached to your application already.

 ### Access tokens

-The [REST API ](http://www.wonderpush.com/docs/reference/api/v1) requires `installation` access tokens,
-you can create one by calling the `POST /v1/authentication/accessTokens deviceId=YOUR_DEVICE_ID devicePlatform=PLATFORM_HANDLED_BY_YOUR_APP` end-point.

 The [Management REST API](http://www.wonderpush.com/docs/reference/management-api/v1) requires either `staff` or `application` access tokens.
 You can find them under your profile or your application's profile respectively.
 The `staff` access token is subject to the rights you have been granted, whereas the `application` access token holds all rights.

+The [REST API ](http://www.wonderpush.com/docs/reference/api/v1) requires `installation` access tokens,
+you can create one by calling the `POST /v1/authentication/accessTokens deviceId=YOUR_DEVICE_ID devicePlatform=PLATFORM_HANDLED_BY_YOUR_APP` end-point.

 ### Configuration